cisco/mindmeld/docs/source/userguide/kb.rst

 Several academic research initiatives continue to hallmark the field of Question Answering.
 The `OAQA <https://oaqa.github.io/>`_ initiative is a collaboration between `academia <http://www.cs.cmu.edu/~ehn/>`_, `industry <https://www.research.ibm.com/deepqa/question_answering.shtml>`_ and the open source community.
 MIT CSAIL has a research thrust in Question Answering with the `START <http://start.csail.mit.edu/index.php>`_ project.
 A highly regarded conference specialized to the field of Question Answering is the `TREC <http://trec.nist.gov/>`_ - Text REtrieval Conference.
 Several academic datasets and related publications are available there for background reading.

-Knowledge-based question answering is the idea of mapping natural language queries to a query over structured database.
-The MindMeld Workbench Question Answerer is specifically designed for custom knowledge bases involving large content catalogs, for production-grade applications.
-Catalogs containing even upto hundreds of millions of unique, domain-specific entity objects can easily be handled by MindMeld Workbench in production.
+The idea of knowledge-based question answering is mapping natural language queries to a query over structured database.
+The Workbench Question Answerer is specifically designed for custom knowledge bases involving large content catalogs, for production-grade applications.
+Catalogs containing even upto hundreds of millions of unique, domain-specific entity objects can easily be handled by Workbench in production.
 Typically, Quick Service Restaurant menus range in the hundreds of thousands entities and specific product retail catalogs go into the millions, while media entertainment libraries scale into the tens or hundreds of millions of unique entities.
-MindMeld Workbench's Knowledge Base and Question Answering systems have been successfully been applied to all of the above use cases.
+Workbench's Knowledge Base and Question Answering systems have been successfully been applied to all of the above use cases.
 The Question Answerer can be used in a variety of ways, but in practice, conversational applications rely on this module and its underlying knowledge base for the four primary purposes listed below.

-Answer Questions
+1. Answer Questions
 ````````````````

 One of the main use cases of question answerer in conversational applications is to provide one or more relevant documents as answer to users' requests.
 A knowledge base search can be constructed using the entities from NLP pipeline.
 The answers can be in various forms depending on the nature of the applications.
 For example, in a food ordering application the answer is usually the canonical dish with attributes necessary to complete the dialogue flow, while in video discovery application the answer is more often a list of best matching movies or TV shows.

-Validate Questions
+2. Validate Questions
 ``````````````````

 The knowledge base can also contain information to help inform user that the request is out of scope.
 For example, a knowledge base of food ordering application understands that the movie title ``Star Wars`` is not one of the entities supported by the application and can provide information to help steer the conversation to the right direction.

-Disambiguate Entities
+3. Disambiguate Entities
 `````````````````````

 It's common that we need to disambiguate entities based on application requirements.
 For example, in a food ordering application there could be hundreds of ``Pad Thai`` dishes offered from a number of restaurants.
 We would not be able to retrieve the canonical entities that users are referring to without having the contextual information taken into account.
 The contextual info may be the entity relationships and hierarchy, user preferences or business logic in the application.

 This task can be formulated to a knowledge base search with constraints from contextual information.
 For the food ordering example the selected restaurant can be added as a filter to the knowledge base search to find the best matching dishes within that particular restaurant.

-Suggest Alternatives
+4. Suggest Alternatives
 ````````````````````

 Workbench Question Answerer uses a number of scoring factors for knowledge base search.
 It suggests closest matches when the correct matches could not be found.
 For example, if a user requests 'Star Wars Rogue One' and that movie is not available, the knowledge base could suggest other, available Star Wars titles.